-We had a town called Simon Marsh on the show.
-A couple of times, I think it was a hip consultant in London.
+We had a chap called Simon Marsh on the show a couple of times, I think, he's a hip consultant in London.
 And he was very good at saying hip pain is not where people quite often expect it to be.
 It isn't out here on the edge of the hip.
+It's often very deep in the groin.
+Because of course the socket itself is quite a long way inside, isn't it?

+Yeah, it is.

-It's it's often very deep in the groyne.
-Because of course the the socket itself is quite a long way inside, isn't it?
-It is and yeah, so it's interesting, you should say that, in fact, Christina and here has said that Simon Marsh did her husband is non mesh hernia repair in August.
-He's had excruciating pain in the lower leg on that side since she says L four, five s one.
-A presumption means dermatome.
+And yeah, so it's interesting, you should say that, in fact, Christina Anne here has said that Simon Marsh did her husband's non-mesh hernia repair in August.
+He's had excruciating pain in the lower leg on that side since, she says L4, 5, S1.
+I presume she means dermatome.
 Simon says that he doesn't cut through nerves but moves them aside, I assume that this can impinge on the nerve or damage it.
 Any thoughts on that?

-Yeah, again, I will come back to the potential of the pudendal nerve and its associated minors.
-My my I have to admit my anatomy is a little bit adrift, having not taught these areas for quite some time now.
+Yeah, again, I will come back to the potential of the pudental nerve and its associated minors nerves.
+I have to admit my anatomy is a little bit adrift, having not taught these areas for quite some time now.
 But I would come back to that.
-And this is potentially a good case for working on the pelvic floor muscles from the front and the back as a way of releasing pressure off some of those muscular systems around.
-She may well find some some benefit from that.
+And this is potentially a good case for working on the pelvic floor muscles from the front and the back as a way of releasing pressure off some of those muscular systems around it.
+She may well find some benefit from that.

-Well, Christina, and if you if you're up for doing that, it'd be fascinating to hear how you get on and it was fine.
+Well, Christina, if you're up for doing that, it'd be fascinating to hear how you get on.

 Bring up a slide.
 Let's see if this thing works.

-It has been sometimes if it's not been used for a while you have to buzz it for a while.
-Yeah.
+Sometimes if it's not been used for a while you have to buzz it for a while.

 Okay, let's move on.
-Let's see it's a little slow.
-That's all it's going there.
+It's a little slow.
+That's all, it's going there.
 So we got pelvic floor muscles here from the front.
 And if you were going to be approaching this.
-Let me just shoot one more slide here.
+Let me just show one more slide here.
 There we are.
 So again, like I was discussing, in the abdomen, the area and region you're going to be working in is very small, very narrow and tight and compact.
 Again, these are intimate areas.
 You have to do the correct protocol before you approach any of this.
 But the area that you're going to be working is very defined.
 So it's important that you get your anatomy refreshed.
-But wonderful things.
-I mean, I think of all the areas I've worked on in the body The pelvic floor muscles are the ones where you get the most dramatic effects.
-Right?
+But wonderful things, I mean, I think of all the areas I've worked on in the body the pelvic floor muscles are the ones where you get the most dramatic effects.

-I've been told that that clinic clickers being erratic at the moment, but just, you know, move the slides on to wherever you need them.
-If it's not, well, we can go back to the abdomen, I think
+I've been told that that clicker's being erratic at the moment, but Justin will move the slides on to wherever you need them if it's not where you want.

+We can go back to the abdomen, I think.